-Boot Configuration

 Enable UEFI Network Stack Enables or disables UEFI Network Stack.

-Default: ON

 UEFI Boot Path Security Enables or disables the system to prompt the user to enter the Admin password when booting a UEFI boot path from the F12 boot menu.

 Default: Always Except Internal HDD

-Table 5.
+Table 6.
 System setup options-System Configuration menu

+System Conf igura tion - 00 .9 4.
+4

+Date/Time

-stem Configuration Date/Time Date Sets the computer date in MM/DD/YYYY format.
+Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date take effect immediately.

 Time Sets the computer time in HH/MM/SS 24-hour format.
-You can switch between 12- hour and 24-hour clock.
+You can switch between 12-hour and 24-hour clock.
 Changes to the time take effect immediately.

+Storage Interface

-Storage Interface Port Enablement Enables the selected onboard drives.
-Default: ON SATA Operation Configures operating mode of the integrated SATA hard drive controller.
+Port Enablement Enables the selected onboard drives.

+SATA Operation Configures operating mode of the integrated SATA hard drive controller.

 Default: RAID On.
-SATA is configured to support RAID (Intel Rapid Restore Technology).
+SATA is configured to support RAID (Intel Rapid Restore

+Technology).

 Drive Information Displays the information of various onboard drives.

-Enable SMART Reporting Enables or disables Self-Monitoring, Analysis, and Reporting Technology (SMART).
-Default: OFF Enable Audio Enables or disables all integrated audio controller.
-Default: ON Enable Microphone Enables or disables microphone.
+Enable SMART Reporting Enables or disables Self-Monitoring, Analysis, and Reporting Technology

+(SMART).

+Enable Audio Enables or disables all integrated audio controller.

+Enable Microphone Enables or disables microphone.

 By default, Enable Microphone is selected.

 Enable Internal Speaker Enables or disables internal speaker.

 By default, Enable Internal Speaker is selected.

 USB Configuration Enables or disables booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.

 By default, Enable USB Boot Support is selected.
 By default, Enable External USB Ports is selected.

+Thunderbolt Adapter Configuration

+Table 6.
+System setup options-System Configuration menu (continued)

-Thunderbolt Adapter Configuration Enable Thunderbolt Technology Support Enables or disables Thunderbolt Technology Support.
+System Configuration Enable Thunderbolt Technology Support Enables or disables Thunderbolt Technology Support.
 Default: ON Enable Thunderbolt Boot Support Enables or disables Thunderbolt Boot Support.
-Default: OFF EnableThunderbolt (and PCIe behind TBT) pre-boot modules Enables or disables to allow or disallow PCIe devices to be connected through a Thunderbolt adapter during pre-boot.
+Default: OFF EnableThunderbolt (and PCle behind TBT) pre-boot modules Enables or disables to allow or disallow PCIe devices to be connected through a Thunderbolt adapter during pre-boot.
 Default: OFF Miscellaneous Devices Enables or disables various onboard devices.

-Table 5.
-System setup options-System Configuration menu (continued)

-System Configuration Enable Camera Enables or disables the camera.
+Enable Camera Enables or disables the camera.
 By default, Enable Camera is selected.
 Touchscreen Enables or disables the touchscreen.
 By default, Touchscreen is selected.
 Enable Fingerprint Reader Device Enables or disables the Fingerprint Reader Device.
 By default, Enable Fingerprint Reader Device is selected.
 Enable MediaCard Enables to switch all media cards On/Off or set the media card to read-only state.
 By default, Enable Secure Digital (SD) Card is selected.
 Keyboard Illumination Configures the operating mode of the keyboard illumination feature.
 Default: Bright.
 Enable the keyboard illumination feature at 100% brightness level.
 Keyboard Backlight Timeout on AC Configures the timeout value for the keyboard when an AC adapter is connected to the computer.
 The keyboard backlight timeout value is only effect when the backlight is enabled.
 Default: 10 seconds Keyboard Backlight Timeout on Battery Configures the timeout value for the keyboard when the computer is running on battery.
 The keyboard backlight timeout value is only effect when the backlight is enabled.
 Default: 10 seconds

-Table 6.
+Table 7.
 System setup options-Video menu

+Video

+LCD Brightness

+Brightness on battery power Sets the screen brightness when the computer is running on battery power.

+Default: 50

-Video LCD Brightness Brightness on battery power Sets the screen brightness when the computer is running on battery power.
-Default: 50 Brightness on AC power Sets the screen brightness when the computer is running on AC power.
+Brightness on AC power Sets the screen brightness when the computer is running on AC power.

 Default: 100

-Table 7.
+Table 8.
 System setup options-Security menu